sebsheep/cardiologs-interview/README.md

 Those `decode` functions represent failure by returning `null`.
-It would be more appropriate to use some kind of [`Result`](https://en.wikipedia.org/wiki/Result_type) type to express what made the decoding fail, but it seems a bit complicated to use in practice since each TS lib use its own `Result` version, so I use `null` 🤷‍♂️.
+It would be more appropriate to use some kind of [`Result`](https://en.wikipedia.org/wiki/Result_type) type to express why the decoding fail, but it seems a bit complicated to use in practice since each TS lib use its own `Result` version, so I used a simple `null` 🤷‍♂️.

 ## Build